How To Convert From Mass To Moles

 5. Practice, Practice, Practice: The best way to master converting from mass to moles is to practice solving a variety of problems.
 Work through examples in your textbook, online resources, and practice quizzes.
 The more you practice, the more comfortable and confident you will become with the process.
 Start with simple problems and gradually work your way up to more complex ones.

 6. Use Dimensional Analysis: Dimensional analysis, also known as factor-label method, is a powerful tool for solving mole conversion problems.
 It involves multiplying a given quantity by a conversion factor in such a way that the units cancel out, leaving you with the desired units.
-For example, to convert from mass to moles, you can multiply the mass by the reciprocal of the molar mass:
+As an example, to convert from mass to moles, you can multiply the mass by the reciprocal of the molar mass:

 Moles = Mass x (1 mol / Molar Mass)